- Latin America

 Novice riders can be accepted onto private rides.

 Your first night in Costa Rica will generally be at a comfortable hotel not far from the airport.
-Throughout the riding trails you stay in the best accommodation available in the area; it tends to be simple rather than luxurious.
+If your flight departs in the morning then night seven will also be at an airport hotel.

 Cerro Lodge is an environmentally friendly project located on a farm in Tarcoles (central pacific) just 10 minutes from Carara National Park.
 The lodge is in the middle of one of the most important refuges for the Scarlet Macaw; we often see these spectacular red blue and yellow parrots as they fly through the valley at Cerro Lodge.